 Everything You Always Wanted to Know About Grouping

-When working with data in templates, you often encounter the need to group them or display them specifically according to certain criteria.
-Latte offers several powerful tools for this purpose.
+When working with data in templates, you often need to group items, split them into batches, or iterate through them based on a condition.
+Latte offers three tools for this, each suited to a slightly different situation.

 Filter and Function group

-Imagine a database table items with items divided into categories:
+Imagine a database table items whose items belong to various categories:

 A simple list of all items using a Latte template would look like this: